COMPASSION IN ACTION DTS BUILDING HOPE DTS PHOTO-STORYTELLING DTS TRANSFORMATIONS DTS MUSIC & MISSIONS DTS surf/skate dts VIDEOS

 What are the requirements to be accepted to a DTS?

 Our Discipleship Training Schools are designed to provide an opportunity for anyone to get involved in world missions.
 We do not require college degrees, work experience, or a seminary background.
-You do need to be at least 18 years of age, or a high school graduate, to apply for a DTS.
+You do need to be at least 18 years of age (or 17 years old & a high school graduate) to apply for a DTS.
 Apart from the age requirement, we only ask that you fill out a simple application to be evaluated by the leaders of the DTS.
 If you’re passionate for God and are ready to be challenged by Him, then you are ready for a DTS!

 Where is our DTS located?